DhanushVinjamoor/transactionsleuth/README.md

 For output, you can pass the results of the mainHandler method to the output_handler method. set output flag to print to print out the results, spreadsheet to get it in spreadsheet format.
 The filetype under spreadsheet flag depends on the number of tables identified, if there is one, it will be csv, if more than one, it will be in xlsx. if the output is False, it means no tables were identified.

+## Known bugs

+1. While cropping columns, sometimes pressing 'c' is required to be done twice before the crop takes effect.
+2. Saving the base image anywhere else apart from the root of the executing files causes errors.
+3. Images with thinner borders and thin letters may cause errors in automatic detection of tables, cince dilating and eroding the image 5 times causes contours to loose sharpness.

 ## sample usage